Holly Hallstrom: Departure and lawsuit

-Following their testimonies in Barker's lawsuit against Hallstrom, models Janice Pennington and Kathleen Bradley, production assistants Linda Riegert and Sherrill Paris and veteran director Paul Alter all lost their jobs on The Price Is Right.
+Following their testimonies in Barker's lawsuit against Hallstrom, models Janice Pennington and Kathleen Bradley, production assistants Linda Riegert and Sherrill Paris and veteran director Paul Alter all departed The Price Is Right.
 Pennington, who had been with the show since its 1972 debut, and Bradley, who appeared on the show between 1990 and 2000, received out-of-court financial settlements.
-Pennington's settlement contained a hush clause that banned her from speaking publicly against Barker.
 Although she has not spoken publicly about Barker or her departure from The Price Is Right since receiving her financial settlement, Bradley has referred to her termination as "abrupt" and "unexpected."
 Paris sued Barker for wrongful termination.
-Production assistant Sharon Friem, who had also been dismissed, sued Barker for wrongful termination, sexual harassment and sex discrimination, claiming that she was the target of many inappropriate sexual remarks and gestures.
+Production assistant Sharon Friem, who had also been dismissed, sued Barker for wrongful termination, sexual harassment, and sex discrimination, claiming that she was the target of many inappropriate sexual remarks and gestures.
 Both women received financial settlements to drop their lawsuits.
 Alter briefly regained his position on the show in 2000 and remained with it until he retired.
+Pennington was largely positive about her experiences on the show and with Barker and spoke in glowing terms about their working relationship after his death; Barker, in 2002, also spoke positively of Pennington in his interview with King, particularly in contrast to his legal troubles with Parkinson and Hallstrom.

 Hallstrom has never married and has no children, which is why she believes that she was the one member of The Price Is Right who could fight what she called "miserable tyranny at the hands of a mad dictator" (referring to Barker).
-During the nearly ten years in which her lawsuit was in the courts, she spent all of her savings, sold her house and lived from her car.
+During the nearly ten years in which her lawsuit was in the courts, she spent all of her savings, sold her house, and lived from her car.
 In an interview, she said: "I refused to give up and let that evil old bastard win."
-She now resides in one of several houses that she owns in the San Antonio vicinity.
+She resides in one of several houses that she owns in the San Antonio vicinity.
 She has granted occasional interviews for shows such as The Today Show and The View.